-The Boghossian name is rich with more than a hundred years of deep rooted knowledge in diamonds, precious stones and fine jewellery.
+The Boghossian name is rich with more than a hundred years of deep-rooted knowledge in diamonds, precious stones, and fine jewelry.

-My great-grandfather Oaness was a born in Mardine (37°19′0″N 40°44′16″E) and grew up in this town, a town on the border of Anatolia (Turkey) on the border with Syria and Iraq.
+My great-grandfather Ohannes was a born in Mardin (37°19′0″N 40°44′16″E) and grew up in this town.
+Mardin was a city in the old Ottoman Empire, in present-day Turkey but on the border with Syria.

-It all started in Armenia where my great great grandfather, the first generation of the Boghossian, began manufacturing gold jewelries and accessories in his small Atelier in “Mardin”.
-It is a small village in Armenia, owned by the Ottoman Empire at that time, which belonged to the Armenians and was reclaimed by Turkey after the genocide.
+It all started in the Ottoman Empire where my great great grandfather, the first generation of the Boghossian, began manufacturing gold jewelry and accessories in his small Atelier in “Mardin”.
+I am the 6th generation Boghossian with the family tree as followed: Hanna, Raphael, Ohannes, Laurent, Gerard and… me!

-In 1915, “ Mardin“ was overseen by the army of the Ottoman Empire.
-Ohannes Boghossian was 14 when he was deported to Aleppo.
+In 1915, “ Mardin“ was invaded and threatened by the army of the Ottoman Empire.
+Ohannes Boghossian was 24 (born in 1890) when he was deported to Aleppo.
+Ohannes, therefore, traveled along with other ethnic groups living in the Ottoman Empire, a displacement known as Safarbarlik and which would later be recognized as the Armenian Genocide of 1915.
 Before taking the road of exile, everyone took with him some pieces of jewelry and money, to cover the expenses of the journey.
 Syria became their home and later, their new atelier.
-In the Syrian city, the presence of a large Armenian community, long established, allows some refugees to find clandestine help.
+In the Syrian city, the presence of a large Armenian community, long-established, allows some refugees to find clandestine help.
 “A jeweler craftsman takes it in apprenticeship.